mlava/json-webhooks/README.md

 Note that you need to have set up whichever service you're using in advance - stepwise instructions are below.

-- ## Example Items:
 - lunch with John
     - Date: tomorrow
     - Time: 1230 pm
     - Location: Rialto Towers

 This clip shows how to use the data structure above to make a calendar entry: https://www.loom.com/share/ead9d2d129994cad9c00261925e7ac6d